Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Higher-order averaging of control-affine systems via chronological calculus

-\section{{Higher-order averaging of control-affine systems via chronological calculus}}
+\section{Higher-order averaging of control-affine systems via chronological calculus}

-{Chronological calculus was introduced by Agrachev and Gamkrelidze \cite{agrachev1978exponential,agrachev1981chronological,agrachev2013control} and is mainly concerned with time-varying vector fields and their time-invariant approximations.
+{Chronological calculus was introduced by \cite{agrachev1978exponential,agrachev1981chronological,agrachev2013control} and is mainly concerned with time-varying vector fields and their time-invariant approximations.
 It offers tools that extend the rich theory of autonomous systems to non-autonomous ones, hence its relevance to averaging \cite{sarychev2001lie,vela2003general}.} First, we show that \eqref{eqn:controlAffineIntro} can be rewritten in the averaging canonical form \eqref{eqn:dynamics_chrono_intro}.
 Let us change the time-scale in \eqref{eqn:controlAffineIntro}.
-For large positive $\omega$, let $\tau = \omega t$ with the {time period $T$ in $\tau-$ scale as ${T}'$} and $d\tau = \omega dt$.
+For large positive $\omega$, let $\tau = \omega t$ with the {time period in t-scale as $T$ and in $\tau-$ scale as ${T}'$}; and $d\tau = \omega dt$.
 Then,

 Note that the term $I$ is independent of $\tau$.
 Hence, averaging of $I$ will be itself without change.
-Thus, we provide the following lemma focusing solely on the term $II$ and for the time being, we drop the term $I$. \begin{lemma} Let Assumptions A1-A2 hold, then with $p_i \in (0,1)$ for all $i=1,...,m$, there exists a $p^* \in (0,1)$ with $\epsilon=\omega^{p^*-1}$ such that the control-affine system
+Thus, we provide the following lemma focusing solely on the term $II$ and for the time being, we drop the term $I$. \begin{lemma} Let Assumptions A1-A2 hold, then with $p_i \in (0,1)$ for all $i=1, \ldots ,m$, there exists a $p^{*} \in (0,1)$ with $\epsilon= \omega^{p^{*}-1}$ such that the control-affine system

-can be written in the general averaging canonical form in \eqref{eqn:dynamics_chrono_intro} with $\lim_{\epsilon\rightarrow 0} \epsilon \bm{f}(\bm{x},\tau;\epsilon) =0$. \end{lemma} \textit{Proof.} Let us define $p^*$ such that for $i=1,...,m$, $\omega^{p_i} = \eta_i\omega^{p^*}$, where $\eta_i$ is positive number.
+can be written in the general averaging canonical form in \eqref{eqn:dynamics_chrono_intro} with $\lim_{\epsilon\rightarrow 0} \epsilon \bm{f}(\bm{x},\tau;\epsilon) =0$. \end{lemma} \begin{proof} Let us define $p^{*}$ such that for $i=1, \ldots ,m$, $\omega^{p_i} = \eta_i\omega^{p^{*}}$, where $\eta_i$ is positive number.
 Then we have